Prince Harming Syndrome (e-Book)

 What is a Prince Harming?

 A guy who is either trouble – or troubleD.
 I confess up front I’ve had my share.
 Been there, dated him.
-Unfortunately man guys start off super nice – then pull what I call a “date and switch” – usually after sex starts – which is why I advise women delay sex for a while – until you know a guy’s true core self – his true character.
-If you want to be happy in love, you must take the time to see past a guy’s “superficial lures” (hottiness, funniness, smartness, success, status, power, fame, glory, wealthiness)— and look deep inside his “superinsidehimself” true core self.
+Unfortunately many guys start off super nice – then pull what I call a “date and switch” – usually after sex starts – which is why I advise women delay sex for a while – until you know a guy’s true core self – his true character.
+If you want to be happy in love, you must take the time to see past a guy’s “superficial lures” (hottiness, funniness, smartness, success, status, power, fame, glory, wealthiness)— and discover his true core self – true character.
+Why?
+Because many of the biggest problems in a relationship occur because of a weakness in character – which I explain further in my book.
+Personality/looks/wealth are all the tip of the iceberg.
+Character is the foundation of who someone is.

 Unfortunately it’s very easy to get hypnotized by “superficial lures.”
 In particular, those fumes of chemistry can dizzy a gal into making stupid love choices.
 It’s hugely important to remember: Yo!
 Hot steamy chemistry eventually fades—and what’s always left beneath is a person’s true soul — his true character.